-As part of the funding arrangements for the delivery of the New West Calder High School, the council entered into a Design, Build, Finance and Maintain Agreement (DBFM), supported under the Scottish Governments Schools for the Future programme.
-The project was financially closed in December 2016 with construction completion and handover occurring on the 29 June 2018.
+As part of the funding arrangements for the delivery of the New West Calder High School, the council entered into a Design, Build, Finance and Maintain Agreement (DBFM), supported by the Scottish Governments Schools for the Future programme.
+The project financially closed in December 2016, with construction completion and handover occurring on the 29 June 2018.

 The PPP and DBFM contracts are assessed under International Financial Reporting Standards (IFRS) which looks at aspects of control of an asset, such as specifying services and the price paid for these services.
-The net value of all PPP and DBFM assets in the balance sheet at 31 March 2019 (2018) is £150.000 million (£133.039 million).
+The net value of all PPP and DBFM assets in the balance sheet at 31 March 2019 is £150 million (£133 million as at 31 March 2018).

-The outstanding liabilities on the PPP and DBFM contracts are £89.216 million (£63.072 million 2017/18) of which £3.232 million (£2.442 million 2017/18) is shown under current liabilities and £85.984 million (£60.630 million 2017/18) under long term liabilities.
+The outstanding liabilities on the PPP and DBFM contracts are £89.2 million (£63.1 million 2017/18) of which £3.2 million (£2.4 million 2017/18) is shown under current liabilities and £86 million (£60.6 million 2017/18) under long term liabilities.